tyrrellsystems/node-red-contrib-tinkerforge/README.md

  - PTC Bricklet
  - LED Strip Bricklet
  - Motion Detector Bricklet
- - Analog Out Bricklet
+ - Analog Out Bricklet 2.0
  - Ambient Light Bricklet 2.0

-Adding more should be pretty trivial, these are just the bricks I've got imeadiate access to
+Adding more should be pretty trivial, these are just the bricks I currently access to for testing

 ##License
 Apache 2.0